starfoe/Eye-bnb/README.md

 ## Modeling

-•	*Similarities calculation*

-  o	Cosine Distance

-  o	Pearson correlation

-•	*Image feature extraction*
+### Image feature extraction (see the referrence at the bottom for details)

   o	HSV-Histgram

+   For each image, an HSV-Histgram feature was extracted by firstly decomposing the image to H/S/V channels, generating histogram for each channel and concating the three histograms.
+(90 buckets for each channel, producing a single feature vector of 270 long)
+   HSV is said to be able to reflect how people truly perceive color info.
+HSV-Histgram maily captures color info of an image.

   o	GIST

+   First of all, a set of filters were employed to convolve over the entire image, producing a bunch of convolved images.
+And then each convolved image was divided into 4 * 4 subimages over which mean value was calculated.
+Finally all the mean values were put together, producing a single vector called GIST feature.
+   GIST mainly capture the high level characteristics for each image, such as structural information, plain or texture, providing a holistic view for each image.

   o CNN(to do)

+   Transfer learning methodology will be a way of feature extractor.
+Specifically,the output of the layer before softmax of a well-trained Inception-v3 model(on ImageNet) may be a feasible image feature.

   o	others(to do)

+### Similarities calculation

+  o	Cosine Distance

+   Cosine Distance was used because it is immune to the difference of feature magnitudes

 ## Evaluation - conceptually and quantitatively

+#### Challenge: how can we know if a feature works for measuring image similarity, considering that it's a unsupervised task and we don't have true labels for images we scraped from Airbnb
+#### Solution: test it on another labeled dataset which is similar to Airbnb's scenarios

- • *Model Validation*：Image features and similarity measurements were tested on a subset of Indoor Scene Recognition dataset from MIT.
+ • *Dataset*：Image features and similarity measurements were tested on a subset of Indoor Scene Recognition dataset from MIT.
 For more details: http://web.mit.edu/torralba/www/indoor.html

 Examples in the dataset: